 Don’t forget to use checker tools

-There are lots of great subject line checker tools out there (we covered a few of them in this piece), and you should definitely try to get into the habit of using them on a regular basis.
+There are lots of great subject line checker tools out there (we covered a few of them in this piece), and you should try to get into the habit of using them regularly.

-Incorporate those tools into your workflow, and you’ll naturally begin to scrutinize your subject lines in more depth.
-After a while, you’ll develop a very strong sense of what does and does not work.
+Incorporate those tools into your workflow, and you’ll naturally scrutinize your subject lines in more depth.
+After a while, you’ll develop a strong sense of what does and does not work.

 Your subject lines can make or break your cold email strategy, of course – but what about your prospect lists?
 You’ve got to send the right emails to the right people, or you’ll fail to meet your targets.